neu-se/CS4530-Fall-2024/Assignments/project-grading.md

 ### * Feature Overview and User Manual

 #### Satisfactory:
-* The Feature section contains sufficient documentation for a user to build and interact with your updated version of Covey.Town.
+* The Feature section contains sufficient documentation for a user to build and interact with your updated version of FakeStackOverFlow.
   * The documentation covers all the steps that a user would need to build a working version of your project.
   * The documentation includes a link to the deployed version of your project
 * The documentation covers all steps that the user would need to take to exercise all of your user stories.